scrabbletank/farhome-rules/rulesdoc.md

 #### Perfect Defense
 *Requires 4 Strength, 12th level*

 You have perfected your defenses allowing you to withstand almost any attack.
-While holding a shield or wearing heavy armor you gain _Resistance 1_ against physical damage while taking the defend action.
+While holding a shield or wearing heavy armor you take 1 less wound die in damage from attacks and spell attacks if you have not moved this round.

 #### Poison Resistance
 *Requires 3 Stamina, 10th level*